cogent3/cogent3/doc/app/user_function.rst

 Turn your functions into composable apps
 ========================================

 This is super easy -- just use the ``define_app`` decorator!
-This generates a wrapper class that has a reference to your functionand can then become part of a composed function.
+This generates a wrapper class that has a reference to your function and can then become part of a composed function.

 You need two things, your function and type hints on the first argument and the function return type.